 As you can see, the easiest way to use your phone on a cruise is to use it to connect to the ship’s wi-fi.
 While we’ve spelled out more details for Carnival, Royal Caribbean, and Norwegian Cruise Line, this method will work on any ship you sail.

 Through the wi-fi offered on your cruise ship, you should be able to connect and use your phone just as you would on land.
 This includes web browsing, messaging, and calls through wi-fi.
 Just keep in mind that you might have to upgrade to the highest-tier service in order to get full benefits of the Internet like streaming and video calls.
+In our experience, lower-tier wi-fi plans are slower, meaning choppier connections on things like video calls.

 Have more questions about using your phone on a cruise?
 Let us know in the comments below.